 Broadcast Information Program

 Our Broadcast Information Program tackles these problems.
-In 2019, this program served 13,000 individuals in 30 counties throughout Missouri and Illinois by providing free, 24/7 audio content of print materials.
+In 2021, this program served over 1,200 individuals in 30 counties throughout Missouri and Illinois by providing free, 24/7 audio content of print materials.

 Our formats are volunteer-read and free, easily available, and accessible to people with a visual disability.